Baylor Adds Record-Extending 14th Fulbright, Two Boren Scholarship Recipients

 VanVleet, who has secondary majors in Slavic and Eastern European Studies and International Studies, received a Fulbright English Teaching Assistant Award (ETA) to Ukraine.
 She will spend her Fulbright year in Poland, providing assistance to local English teachers while also serving as a cultural ambassador for the United States.

 In addition, two students have won the prestigious David L. Boren Scholarship, an initiative of the National Security Education Program that provides unique funding opportunities for U.S. undergraduate and graduate students to study less commonly taught languages in world regions critical to U.S. interests.
-The Baylor Boren Award recipients are:
+The Baylor Boren Scholars are:

 - José Arráiz-Rada, a senior philosophy and international studies major from Katy, Texas, who will study Mandarin in Taiwan at National Taiwan University; and